North Korea's Kim tells China, economy a priority

 Analysts in Seoul said Kim was probably preparing for a package of reform measures on the economy and Wang's visit could be seen as a public show of support from China.

-"By emphasizing the importance of food and civilized living conditions, I think he wanted to request for China's support," said Yang Moo-jin, professor at University of North Korean Studies in Seoul.
+"By emphasising the importance of food and civilised living conditions, I think he wanted to request for China's support," said Yang Moo-jin, professor at University of North Korean Studies in Seoul.
 He said he expects Kim to unveil his reforms early next year after the scheduled government changes in China, South Korea and the United States.

 But to date, Pyongyang has resisted any dramatic changes in its traditional top-down management of the economy.